-1. Introduction
+Introduction

-Traumatic brain injury (TBI) is a major health and socioeconomic problem, with over 1.7 million individuals afflicted each year and over 5 million exhibiting chronic neurological deficits in the U.S. alone (Faul et al., 2010; Hyder et al., 2007; Langlois et al., 2006).
-Even so-called "mild" TBI - otherwise known as concussion - may lead to cognitive disruptions immediately post-injury as well as persistent neurological mputt@mail.med.upenn.edu (M.E.
-Putt), kk35@drexel.edu (K.L.
-Spiller), dkacy@mail.med.upenn.edu (D.K.
-Cullen). deficits likely resulting from disruption of neuronal circuitry (De Kruijk et al., 2001; De Monte et al., 2006; Leininger et al., 1990; Wolf and Koch, 2016).
+Traumatic brain injury (TBI) is a major health and socioeconomic problem, with over 1.7 million individuals afflicted each year and over 5 million exhibiting chronic neurological deficits in the U.S. alone (Faul M, Xu L, Wald MM, 2010; Hyder et al., 2007; Langlois et al., 2006).
+Even so-called "mild" TBI - otherwise known as concussion - may lead to cognitive disruptions immediately post-injury as well as persistent neurological deficits likely resulting from disruption of neuronal circuitry (De Kruijk et al., 2001; De Monte et al., 2006; Leininger et al., 1990; Wolf and Koch, 2016).
 However, it is not well understood how microglia, the inflammatory modulators of the CNS, contribute to acute neuronal health, homeostasis, and/or pathophysiology after TBI.
 Previously, murine CNS injury models indicated that microglia react to laser ablation within minutes of the initial insult (Davalos et al., 2005; Dibaj et al., 2010).
-It remains unclear if a similar phenomenon occurs following closed-head (i.e., non-penetrating) TBI generally resulting from falls, collisions and/or blunt impacts (Coronado et al., 2012; Faul et al., 2010; Langlois et al., 2006).
+It remains unclear if a similar phenomenon occurs following closed-head (i.e., non-penetrating) TBI generally resulting from falls, collisions and/or blunt impacts (Coronado et al., 2012; Faul M, Xu L, Wald MM, 2010; Langlois et al., 2006).
 Indeed, the vast majority of clinical TBIs are closed-head injuries caused by a sudden jolt or blow to the head, resulting in rapid rotational velocity/acceleration (inertial loading) and diffuse strain fields throughout the brain (Adams et al., 1989; Ommaya and Gennarelli, 1974; Povlishock, 1992; Smith and Meaney, 2000).
-These TBIs are difficult to model because there is no injury epicenter as is the case with predominantly focal TBIs - generally the dominant component of preclinical models using rodents - and the resulting
+These TBIs are difficult to model because there is no injury epicenter as is the case with predominantly focal TBIs - generally the dominant component of preclinical models using rodents - and the resulting neuropathology is often extremely subtle.
+Moreover, large brain mass and gyrencephalic architecture are key features in replicating the biomechanics and pathophysiological progression of closed-head TBI.